zdeluna/RecipeApp/README.md

 ## Architecture

 This application uses React as the front-end client and uses the Apollo library to communicate with the GRAPHQL server.
 The GraphQL server makes API requests to the RESTFUL server.
-The RESTFUL server process those requests using data stored in Gooogle's SQL Cloud and Firebase Authentication databases.
+The RESTFUL server process those requests using data stored in Google's SQL Cloud and Firebase Authentication databases.

 ![Screenshot 3](/client/src/static/images/Architecture.png?raw=true "Screenshot 3")